openeemeter/eemeter/docs/eemeter.rst

 API reference
 -------------

-Consumption is tracked by start and end date, units, usage, and fuel type.

-Some fuel types have been built in:

 .. autoclass:: eemeter.consumption.FuelType
    :members:

+Some fuel types have been built in:

 - electricity
 - natural_gas